nanxiaobei/retalk/README.md

 ### 1. Async import model?

-Setup the store with `setStore()`, then use libraries like [`loadable-components`](https://github.com/smooth-code/loadable-components/#loading-multiple-resources-in-parallel) to import components and models.
+Setup the store with `setStore()`, then use ibraries like [`loadable-components`](https://github.com/smooth-code/loadable-components/#loading-multiple-resources-in-parallel) to import components and models.

 Then, use `store.add(models)` to eject models to store.